Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-6-Working-with-Your-AWS-Resources.md

   - It stores 90 days of management events in the event history, which you can view, search, and download at any time.
   - The event history log doesn’t record data events.
 - A **trail** is a confi guration that directs CloudTrail to record specifi ed events in log files and deliver them to an S3 bucket
-  - You can also confi gure CloudTrail to send a trail log to CloudWatch Logs, making them available for storage, searching, and metric filtering.
+  - You can also confi gure CloudTrail to send a trail log to CloudWatch Logs, making them available for storage, searching, and metric filtering.

 ## Cost Explorer
 - AWS Cost Explorer is a feature of AWS Billing and Cost Management that offers configurable reports and graphs to help you understand how each of your AWS services impacts your monthly bill.